 In 2009 HDF’s board, led by Founder and Chairman Dr John Climax, took the decision to become a limited life foundation.
 By compressing the period in which HDF can contribute to its mission, we have increased the relative size, intensity and urgency of our contribution.
-Our aim has always been to identify the most effective role we can play in protecting children’s rights.
-The foundation has gone through a series of strategic phases that have allowed us to refine our tactics and maximise our impact.
-We’re currently in the final ‘sunset phase’.
-By focusing our resources on the fight against child sexual abuse and harmful practices we are prioritising two of the gravest abuses of children’s rights.
+Our aim has always been to identify the most effective role we can play.
+HDF is currently in the final ‘sunset phase’ of funding and we are prioritising the long-term sustainability of our work and of the broader effort to protect and promote children’s rights.

 Human Dignity Foundation is founded by Dr John Climax as a registered charity in Switzerland.

 Landmark grants distributed in response to the earthquake in Pakistan and to support education in South African townships.

 HDF supports the emergence of a dedicated, EU-wide end FGM campaign, managed by Amnesty International, which transitions into a fully-fledged, independent network.